projectsbyif/openapis/pages/an-introduction-to-open-apis.md

 Any interaction with an organisation such as viewing a bill, adding a standing order or raising a support request could be implemented as an open API.

 APIs are designed to be accessed by software rather than directly by humans.
-This allows developers to build on top of those APIs, interacting with an organisation on a person's behalf.
+This allows developers to build on top of those APIs, interacting with an organisation on a person&rsquo;s behalf.

 ## Open APIs enable new services to exist

 As an example, airlines allow people to search for flights on their website.
 Many also offer the same search through an API, allowing useful services like SkyScanner to search hundreds of airlines simultaneously.

-APIs power many of the things we've become used to like paying for things online, comparing prices, and switching bank accounts.
+APIs power many of the things we&rsquo;ve become used to like paying for things online, comparing prices, and switching bank accounts.

 A transformation is underway with [the Open Banking Standard](https://www.openbanking.org.uk) with new services giving people new access and control over data about them.